 Symphoria commemorates the 100th anniversary of prohibition with Lawrence Loh conducting, featuring music from the period, including Gershwin’s American in Paris, in a speak-easy-like atmosphere.
 Enjoy refreshments from Oh My Darling and a cash bar.

-Mr. Loh received his Artist Diploma in Orchestral Conducting from Yale, his Masters in Choral Conducting from Indiana University and his BA, and Certificate of Management Studies, from the University of Rochester.
+Lawrence Loh received his Artist Diploma in Orchestral Conducting from Yale, his Masters in Choral Conducting from Indiana University and his Bachelor of Arts and Certificate of Management Studies from the University of Rochester.
 Lawrence Loh was born in southern California of Korean parentage and raised in Carlisle, Pennsylvania.
 He and his wife Jennifer have a son, Charlie, and a daughter, Hilary.
-Follow him on instagram @conductorlarryloh or twitter @lawrenceloh or visit his website, www.lawrenceloh.com.
+Follow him on instagram @conductorlarryloh or Facebook at @lawrencelohconductor or visit his website, www.lawrenceloh.com